bevanpoh/ip/src/main/test/ui-test-plan.md

 3. expected semantic output;
 4. actual output;
 5. whether the task list changed unexpectedly;
+6. the saved data-file contents before and after the operation, when persistence is in scope;
-6. the commit or revision being assessed.
+7. the commit or revision being assessed.

 ## 9. Assessment rule

-The CLI passes this plan only if all High-priority tests pass, including the full-console envelope and repeated-separator checks, the complete transcript scenario passes, and no test reveals data loss, incorrect numbering, cross-task mutation, malformed structured-task output, or an uncaught error that terminates the application unexpectedly.
+The CLI passes this plan only if all High-priority tests pass, including the full-console envelope, repeated-separator checks, and persistence scenarios.
+The complete transcript scenario must pass, tasks must survive a restart with their order and status intact, missing data files/directories must be handled, and corrupted data must produce the handled memory-error response without being overwritten.
+No test may reveal data loss, incorrect numbering, cross-task mutation, malformed structured-task output, or an uncaught error that terminates the application unexpectedly.